GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 (Some parts of output have been removed for clarity) If it looks similar, then GStreamer itself is running correctly.

+To get a test video displayed, try:

+    $ gst-launch-1.0 videotestsrc ! videoconvert ! autovideosink

+If `autovideosink` doesn't work, try an element that's specific for your operating system and windowing system, such as `ximagesink` or `glimagesink` or (on windows) `d3dvideosink`.

 ## Can my system play sound through GStreamer ?

 You can test this by trying to play a sine tone.
 For this, you need to link the audiotestsrc element to an output element that matches your hardware.
 A (non-complete) list of output plug-ins for audio is

-  - pulsesink for Pulseaudio output
+  - `pulsesink` for Pulseaudio output

-  - osssink for OSS output

-  - esdsink for ESound output
+  - `alsasink` for ALSA output

-  - alsasink for ALSA output
+  - `osssink` and `oss4sink` for OSS/OSSv4 output

-  - alsaspdifsink for ALSA S/PDIF output
+  - `jackaudiosink` for JACK output

-  - jackaudiosink for JACK output
+  - `autoaudiosink` for automatic audio output selection

 First of all, run gst-inspect-1.0 on the output plug-in you want to use to make sure you have it installed.
 For example, if you use Pulseaudio,